Quotient branching law for $p$-adic $(\mathrm{GL}_{n+1}, \mathrm{GL}_n)$ I: generalized Gan-Gross-Prasad relevant pairs: Strong commutativity

-where $q=l_a(\mathfrak p_{k+1})$, lies in the top layer from the geometric lemma on $\lambda_{N_{r,q-r}}$.
-This contradicts to a structure arising from the socle-irreducible property of a big derivative in \cite[Section 9]{Ch22+b}.
-See \cite{Ch22+d} for more details. \end{enumerate}
+to be in the top layer of the geometric lemma from induction.
+This contradicts to a structure arising from the socle-irreducible property of a big derivative in \cite[Corollary 11.8]{Ch22+b}.
+See \cite[Lemma 8.4]{Ch22+d} for more details. \end{enumerate}

 \end{proof}